Easysoft

 How do I connect Oracle to Microsoft Access?

-If you are running an Oracle database on a UNIX or Linux platform and want to read/write data in a remote MS Access database you can use Oracle's heterogeneous services (hsodbc) and the ODBC-ODBC Bridge.
+If you are running an Oracle database on a UNIX or Linux platform and want to read/write data in a remote Microsoft Access database you can use Oracle's heterogeneous services (hsODBC) and the ODBC-ODBC Bridge.

-Oracle's Heterogeneous services allows you to use Oracle SQL to transparently access data stored in non-Oracle systems as if the data resides within an Oracle server.
+Oracle's Heterogeneous Services allows you to use Oracle SQL to transparently access data stored in non-Oracle systems as if the data was stored within an Oracle server.

 Oracle 9i and Oracle 8i users can find detailed instructions on how to set this up in the following article Accessing ODBC and JDBC Data Sources from Oracle Heterogeneous Services (hsODBC).